 European Heritage Open Days (EHOD)

 Each year hundreds of properties open their doors and many organisations put on events for FREE across Northern Ireland as part of European Heritage Open Days (EHOD) which takes place every year on the second weekend of September.
-This year that is the 8 and 9 September.
+This year EHOD takes place on 14 and 15 September.

-To ensure the adequate support and smooth running of these days, the Department recruits a large number of volunteers to ensure an enjoyable day out is had by everyone involved.
+To ensure that we have adequate support for these events, the Department recruits a large number of volunteers to ensure an enjoyable day out is had by everyone involved.
 Volunteering can give you the opportunity to try something new, gain valuable experience, share your knowledge and skills, build confidence, help others and meet new people while supporting our economy through tourism.
-If you are interested in volunteering contact email@example.com.
+If you are interested in volunteering contact firstname.lastname@example.org.

 Defence of Britain Project

 In 1995 the Defence of Britain Project was launched by The Council for British Archaeology (CBA) to coordinate recording work undertaken by volunteers.
 Two years later Northern Ireland joined the project with the Defence Heritage Project (DHP).
 A small number of dedicated volunteers has amassed an impressive record of many aspects of our defence heritage, and over 300 sites of interest have been recorded, although coverage is not yet complete.

 Following on from the successful 1997 Defence Heritage Project, DfC is now looking for volunteers to help record the remaining 20th-century defences so they can be added to the Defence Heritage Record.